SamuelMarks/cdd-c/README.md

   C --> Erlang

   C --> R
-  C --> VisualBasic
+  C --> Zig
   C --> Forth
 ```

+(40 popular programming languages which can easily call into C)

 ## Design

-This C compiler has a very unusual design, the macro and C language are treated as one.
+This C compiler has a very unusual design, the macro and C languages are treated as one.
 The foci are:

 - location start/end of function, `struct`, and feature macros (e.g., `#ifdef JSON_EMIT` then `#endif /* JSON_EMIT */`);
 - `struct` fields.